6 DIY Acne-Fighting Face Masks You Can Make At Home To Clear Your Skin And Reduce Blackheads

 Of course, store-bought masks can be helpful, but creating your own is a cost-effective and customizable solution for your acne woes.
 You see, breakouts can arise from various factors, and homemade masks allow you to add ingredients that target those specific causes.
 They also provide the flexibility to adjust the concentration of ingredients to suit your skin sensitivity level.

-If you prefer the DIY route, here are the best acne face masks that are super effective at clearing breakouts and soothing skin.
-They’re all made with easy-to-find ingredients that you probably already have in your kitchen and work great to reduce pimples due to their antibacterial, anti-inflammatory, and oil-absorbing properties.
+If you prefer the DIY route, here are the best acne face masks that are effective at clearing acne breakouts and soothing your skin.
+They’re all made with easy-to-find ingredients that you probably already have in your kitchen and work great to reduce acne due to their antibacterial, anti-inflammatory, and oil-absorbing properties.
 Plus, with my step-by-step instructions, you’ll have no trouble making these masks at home.
 P.S.: I will also share my go-to homemade mask that I do once weekly to balance my acne-prone skin.

 Clay mask